treasure-data/td-logger-java/README.md

 directory.
 File name will be td-logger-${logger.version}-jar-with-dependencies.jar.
 For more detail, see pom.xml.

-**Replace ${logger.version} with the current version of TD Logger for Java.**
+**Replace ${logger.version} with the current version of Treasure Data Logger for Java.**
 **The current version is 0.1.1.**

 ## Quickstart

 ### Small example with Treasure Data Logger

-The following program is a small example of Treasure Data Logger.
+The following program is a small example of td-logger.

     import java.io.IOException;
     import java.util.HashMap;